The number one question I get asked is "How much does a website cost?"

-Think of each new page that you add, we need to write copy, we need to create graphics, and we need to design the page, and that all takes time.
-So a basic site that might have five pages in it — maybe it has a Home, About Us, a couple of product or services pages — doesn't take as much time as a large e-commerce site might take that has hundreds or even thousands of pages.
+Think of each new page that you add.
+We need to write copy.
+We need to create graphics.
+And we need to design the page.
+That all takes time.
+So a basic site that might have five pages in it — maybe it has a Home, About Us, a couple of product or services pages — doesn't take as much time as a large e-commerce website design might take that has hundreds or even thousands of pages.

-A typical small business website is going to have between 10 and 50 pages.
+A typical small business website design is going to have between 10 and 50 pages.

 What Features Do You Need?